Stackclash/5e-vault/5. Mechanics/Bestiary/Beast/Giant Spider.md

 aliases: ["Giant Spider"]
 ---
 # [[5.
 Mechanics\Bestiary\Beast\Giant Spider.md|Giant Spider]]
 *Source: Monster Manual p.
-328, Curse of Strahd.
+328, Curse of Strahd, Eberron: Rising from the Last War, Tasha's Cauldron of Everything.
 Available in the SRD and the Basic Rules.*

+To snare its prey, a giant spider spins elaborate webs or shoots sticky strands of webbing from its abdomen.
+Giant spiders are most commonly found underground, making their lairs on ceilings or in dark, web-filled crevices.
+Such lairs are often festooned with web cocoons holding past victims.

 ```statblock
 "name": "Giant Spider"